 About

-The organization which was founded in England in 1941 and today has its international headquarters in Sheffield, United Kingdom.
+The organization was founded in England in 1941 and today has its international headquarters in Sheffield, United Kingdom.

-The mission of CLC is to honor God by making Christian literature and resources available to all nations, so that everyone may come to faith and maturity in the Lord Jesus Christ.
+The mission of the CLC is to honor God by making Christian literature and resources available to all nations, so that everyone may come to faith and maturity in the Lord Jesus Christ.

 Our vision